AlibabaCloudDocs/icms_mqtt/intl.en-US/Quick Start/Quick start guide.md

 # Quick start guide {#concept_44867_zh .concept}

-This topic provides the quick start guide on how to use AliwareMQ for IoT to send and receive messages through the MQTT protocol that is supported by default.
+This topic provides the quick start guide on how to use Message Queue for MQTT to send and receive messages through the MQTT protocol that is supported by default.

-If you want to access through a non-MQTT protocol, such as China New Energy Vehicle National Standards or China National GB-808 Standards, you must purchase AliwareMQ for IoT Enterprise Platinum Edition.
+If you want to access through a non-MQTT protocol, such as China New Energy Vehicle National Standards or China National GB-808 Standards, you must purchase Message Queue for MQTT Enterprise Platinum Edition.
 We provide the documentation and Customer Services for the Enterprise Platinum Edition in separate channels.

 ## Background {#section_a08_wel_m9l .section}

-AliwareMQ for IoT must be used with backend MQ.
+Message Queue for MQTT must be used with backend MQ.

--   An AliwareMQ for IoT instance is a stateless gateway instance that is used to maintain client connections and to forward messages in mobile Internet and IoT scenarios.
+-   An Message Queue for MQTT instance is a stateless gateway instance that is used to maintain client connections and to forward messages in mobile Internet and IoT scenarios.
 It does not support message data persistence.
 Therefore, you must configure a message storage instance for message storage and message data persistence.
--   Currently, each AliwareMQ for IoT instance \(gateway instance\) must be bound to a storage instance \(RocketMQ instance\).
+-   Currently, each Message Queue for MQTT instance \(gateway instance\) must be bound to a storage instance \(RocketMQ instance\).
 Non-persistent usage \(in direct push mode, where messages are not persistent\) will be available in the future.
--   Currently, AliwareMQ for IoT only supports RocketMQ instances for backend message storage.
-AliwareMQ for IoT will support other types of storage instances in the future, such as Kafka and AMQP \(RabbitMQ\).
+-   Currently, Message Queue for MQTT only supports RocketMQ instances for backend message storage.
+Message Queue for MQTT will support other types of storage instances in the future, such as Kafka and AMQP \(RabbitMQ\).
--   Currently, you can create a limited number of AliwareMQ for IoT instances in a region, and one AliwareMQ for IoT instance can be bound to only one RocketMQ instance.
+-   Currently, you can create a limited number of Message Queue for MQTT instances in a region, and one Message Queue for MQTT instance can be bound to only one RocketMQ instance.
 For the maximum number of instances that can be created in one region, see the console prompts.

-When using AliwareMQ for IoT, note the following network access restrictions:
+When using Message Queue for MQTT, note the following network access restrictions:

 Only the topics and group IDs on the same instance in the same region can be interconnected.
-For example, if a topic is created on Instance A in **China \(Beijing\)**, then the topic can be accessed only by the AliwareMQ for IoT client \(hereinafter referred to as the client\) with the group ID that is created on Instance A in **China \(Beijing\)**.
+For example, if a topic is created on Instance A in **China \(Beijing\)**, then the topic can be accessed only by the Message Queue for MQTT client \(hereinafter referred to as the client\) with the group ID that is created on Instance A in **China \(Beijing\)**.

 ## Process {#section_m4x_trp_hhb .section}

-[Figure 1](#fig_dsf_ny4_hhb) shows how to send and receive messages through AliwareMQ for IoT.
+[Figure 1](#fig_dsf_ny4_hhb) shows how to send and receive messages through Message Queue for MQTT.

  ![Quick start flowchart](images/43300_en-US.png "Quick start process")

 As shown in [Figure 1](#fig_dsf_ny4_hhb), you must create resources before sending and receiving messages on a client.
-Otherwise, the AliwareMQ for IoT broker may deny the connections with invalid client IDs.
+Otherwise, the Message Queue for MQTT broker may deny the connections with invalid client IDs.

 ## Prerequisites {#section_mxv_grp_hhb .section}